Trial Work Period – What is it?

 The goal of the trial work period is to allow individuals on disability benefits to try re-entering the workforce.
 If you believe that you can work again, you will be able to do so and earn money.
 At the same time, you will not be jeopardizing your payments from the SSA, in the case that your disability causes you to again stop working.

-SSA does not consider work performed during the trial work period as showing that the disability has ended until the work has been performed for at least nine (9) months (not necessarily consecutive) in a rolling sixty (60) month period.
+SSA does not consider work performed during the duration of the trial as showing that the disability has ended until the work has been performed for at least nine (9) months (not necessarily consecutive) in a rolling sixty (60) month period.

 When the Trial Work Period Ends